Growing Up in the Jedi Temple

 "I'm afraid I'm about done with it," said Master Nu.
 "I was planning to give the Initiates a little more time to explore and meditate on their own before they go back to their usual quarters."

-“Then do that,” said Master Jinn.
-“I am sure Obi-Wan as well as myself will be glad to share company with all of you even so.
-However, I would like if, when you leave, Initiate Skywalker would stay behind.”
+"Then do that," said Master Jinn.
+"I am sure Obi-Wan as well as myself will be glad to share company with all of you, even so.
+However, I would like if, when you leave, Initiate Skywalker would stay behind."

 That could not but send a rush of reactions throughout the entire group.
 The exact same thing that had happened plenty of times over the past months, of course, but Anakin had never realized what it was like to be the subject of all the stares.
 He might have liked it, if at that moment he wasn't feeling so completely overwhelmed by the reality of it all.
 He was about to become a Padawan Learner.
 Just what he'd always wanted, and yet it was so frightening, and when Ellé was still clutching his hand, he realized how much he didn't want to leave her, or Tru, or Darra, or so many of the others.
 Who knew how many of them he'd ever see again.

-“Those who feel able to meditate,” Master Nu was raises her voice to quiet to hubbub, and Anakin forced himself to pay attention to her, “may stay close to us, and I will try to guide your thoughts.
-The rest of you feel free to take a closer look at any of the pools you like.”
+"Those who feel able to meditate," Master Nu raised her voice to quiet to hubbub, and Anakin forced himself to pay attention to her, "may stay close to us, and I will try to guide your thoughts.
+The rest of you feel free to take a closer look at any of the pools you like."

 "Are you going to meditate?"
 Ellé asked him, looking over at his Master-to-be.

-Anakin knew he should say yes, that he should prove himself worthy of being that man’s Padawan.
-It still wasn’t even impossible he’d reject him, he supposed.
+Anakin knew he should say yes, that he should prove himself worthy of being that man's Padawan.
+It still wasn't even impossible he'd reject him.
 After all, there had been that whole thing with the man he had just trained to knighthood.
-But all he could think was there’d be plenty of time for doing everything Master Jinn said and being a good apprentice, while this might be his last chance to spend time with this girl who’d really appreciate it.
+But all he could think was there'd be plenty of time for doing everything Master Jinn said and being a good apprentice, while this might be his last chance to spend time with this girl who'd really appreciate it.

 "Not yet," he said.
 "Let's go take another look at the Shallow Pool first."